Zainoo123/binary_trees/README.md

 C-BinaryTrees

 1-Project Overview:

 C-BinaryTrees is a solo project focused on exploring the intricacies of binary trees.
 The project delves into the details, advantages, and disadvantages of using trees as fundamental data structures.
 Throughout the development process, I implemented various types of binary trees, including binary, binary search, AVL, and Max Binary Heap trees.

 2-Key Components:

-1-Tests: The tests folder contains test files for all tasks, provided by ALX.
+*Tests: The tests folder contains test files for all tasks, provided by ALX.

-2-Helper File: binary_tree_print.c is a vital C function responsible for printing binary trees in a visually appealing format.
+*Helper File: binary_tree_print.c is a vital C function responsible for printing binary trees in a visually appealing format.

-3-Header File: binary_trees.h is the project's header file, housing definitions and prototypes for all types and functions developed during the project.
+*Header File: binary_trees.h is the project's header file, housing definitions and prototypes for all types and functions developed during the project.

 3-Data Structures:
 /**